-The balance sheets present information on the Institute's assets and liabilities, with the difference between the two reported as net position.
+The statements of net position present information on the Institute's assets and liabilities, with the difference between the two reported as net position.
 Over time, increases or decreases in net position may serve as an indicator of whether the financial position of the Institute is improving or deteriorating.
 Net position increases when revenues exceed expenses.
 Increases to assets without a corresponding increase to liabilities result in increased net position, which may indicate an improved financial position.